microsoft/maro/docs/source/key_components/rl_toolkit.rst

 More details and examples can be found in the code base.

-As a summary, the relationship among policy, model, and trainer is demonstrated in the following figure:
+As a summary, the relationship among policy, model, and trainer is demonstrated in :numref:`5`:

+.. _5:
 .. figure:: ../images/rl/policy_model_trainer.svg
    :alt: Overview
+   :align: center

    Summary of policy, model, and trainer